 Switching from one career to another is a bold and daring move, but one that Brazilian Alexandra de Paiva has made with conviction.
 Just half-way through her chemical engineering degree, she realised she was more interested in the financial side of the business rather than the technical side.
-Two years after finishing her degree, she decided to branch out into finance and complete an MBA.
+Two years after finishing her degree, she decided to branch out into finance and complete a Master of Accounting.

 “After relocating to Australia to work with BHP, I learned the importance of CPA (Certified Practising Accountants) in the Australian workplace and decided to start the journey to become one,” she says.
 “It started with a Master of Accountancy at Curtin for graduates in another discipline.”

 But the journey was not easy for de Paiva, as she grappled with the dilemma of changing careers and starting anew so far away from her home in Brazil.
 She initially chose to study online so she could hold down her job with BHP at the same time.

 “It was a challenge to study and work full-time and even more challenging to study something I was not familiar with.
 I nearly gave up during the second semester,” she recalls.
 “It required strong commitment over the weekends, sacrificing my social life to invest in my qualification, but the course was fundamental to enable me to change career.”

 The practical nature of the degree gave de Paiva the ability to apply knowledge from the classroom to her job.
 After graduating in 2007, she proceeded to CPA qualification, a move that enabled her to take on a number of financial roles in resources companies, including Senior Business Analyst at Paladin Energy Ltd and Manager of Commercial Supply Chain and Administration at Mirabela Nickel Ltd.